Active Travel Fund Tranche 4: Romiley works

 Thank you for your continued patience and co-operation as we enter the final phases of construction works under our project to make getting to and around Romiley safer for all.

-Our works are nearing completion to upgrade the crossing in Romiley Precinct for pedestrian and cyclist use, with cycle track connections to Oakwood Road and Central Drive where onward cycling is in the carriageway along quieter, residential road routes.
+Our works are mostly complete to upgrade the crossing in Romiley Precinct for pedestrian and cyclist use, with cycle track connections to Oakwood Road and Central Drive where onward cycling is in the carriageway along quieter, residential road routes.

-As part of the scheme, Central Drive will become one-way to motor vehicles, running from the main road into the estate.
-Raised tables will be introduced across the side roads of Oakwood Road, Central Drive and Beechwood Avenue to create level crossings for pedestrians and slow the speed of turning vehicles.
+As part of the scheme, Central Drive has become one-way to motor vehicles, running from the main road into the estate.
+Raised tables have been introduced across the side roads of Oakwood Road, Central Drive and Beechwood Avenue to create level crossings for pedestrians and slow the speed of turning vehicles.
 Note there is no change to the Compstall Road / Sandy Lane junction as part of this project.

 The project has delivered a package of walking and cycling measures across Romiley connecting to local amenities and the wider expanding Bee Network sustainable transport system.

 Further information about this, including how the proposals were developed and agreed can be found in the July 2024 report to Werneth Area Committee.
-You can view the scheme drawing below.
+You can find the scheme drawing below.

 PDF, 1 MB